caitlincoyle/my_portfolio/README.md

 byc.eu. https://doi.org/10.17895/ices.advice.27999401

 ### Project structure

--`scripts/` : R scripts for analysis
+* `data`:
+- `data/raw` contains the `*.csv` file as downloaded from the ICES website
+- `data/processed` contains the cleaned up version of data
+* `scripts/` :
+- `scripts/01_processing contains a single script that reads the raw data, cleans it and exports it.
+- `scripts/02_analysis`
+- `scripts/03_contents` contains completed scripts for graph production
--`results/` : outputs for figures and tables
+* `results/` : outputs for figures and tables

 ## Author